1EdTech/casa-protocol/protocol.md

 ### Payload Trust

 The use of transport layer security does not ensure the validity of the contents contained within a payload.
 A malicious peer may propagate payloads that do not conform to this protocol.
 Consequently, trust is required between a node and its direct peers.
-Further, if a node accepts applications propagated through (rather than derived at) the `AdjInPeer`, then the node is implicitly trusting those indirect peers, or at least the representation provided by it's direct peer.
+Further, if a node accepts URIs propagated through (rather than derived at) the `AdjInPeer`, then the node is implicitly trusting those indirect peers, or at least the representation provided by it's direct peer.
 Because this multi-hop trust may not always be desired, `AdjInFilter` may be used to only accept applications derived directly at the `AdjInPeer`.

 ### Machine-readable Attributes